AzureXX/the-kingdom/README.md

 3. Implement effect function
 4. Add icon to SVG sprite

+### Adding New Events
+1. Add event key to `EventKey` type
+2. Define event in `CONFIG.events` with choices, intervals, and weights
+3. Add icon to SVG sprite
+4. Implement choice logic in `makeEventChoice` function if needed

 ## 📊 Game Balance

 The game is designed with exponential scaling and diminishing returns: